Brantley-Wyche/WorldOfWarcraft_Webpage/README.md

 # Coding Challenge for EagleDream Technologies
-## Webpage that pulls data from the World of Warcraft API
+## Webpage that pulls data from the World of Warcraft API (key is no longer active)

 Extra technologies used